Public Wembley Theatre

 The architecture makes use of rapid manufacturing and assembly processes, and is to be disassembled and moved to another location to be reassembled when the process is complete.
 The current planning permission has been granted for 10 years only.

-The project has been undertaken in conjunction with the local statutory authorities, and developers, and performs a key role in the development of an ongoing master plan for the area.
+The project has been undertaken in conjunction with the local statutory authorities and developers, and performs a key role in the development of an ongoing master plan for the area.

-Other key technical innovations for the 1300 seat theatre feature a 360 degree fixed stage surrounding a rotating auditorium.
+Other key technical innovations for the 1300 seat theatre include a 360 degree fixed stage surrounding a rotating auditorium.
 This has been designed by Robin De Levita & Imagine Nation.
 The production fuses film and live action to immerse the audience into the production from all angles.

 Client Imagine Nation

 Location London, UK